Presenter and Performer Applications

 Presenter’s biographies should reflect some level of expertise in the area you are presenting.
 Rituals and workshops often presented by members and leaders of the Eclectic Pagan, Witchcraft, Wiccan, Druid and Heathen communities, but other are encouraged to participate.
 Presenters are encouraged to arrive Sunday and be prepared to present on Monday (Sankofa on Wednesday to present Thursday).
 Each presenter’s workshops are scheduled on Mon-Wed-Fri or Tue-Thu-Sat.

 Proposing Rituals: If applying to facilitate or lead a ritual, it should be included as one of the workshops in the your application (one of the 3 workshop min).
-If you plan to work with a partner or small group each facilitator/ritual leader should note the ritual as one of their proposed workshops and the three workshop min applies to them as well.
+If you plan to work with a partner or small group each facilitator/ritual leader should note the ritual as one of their proposed workshops and the three workshop minimum applies to them as well.
 We will highlight ritual with an elemental theme or focus no matter the denomination (scheduled on the days correlating with that element.)
 Looking for rituals related to Air, Fire, Water and Earth.
-These may be scheduled at any time during the day.
-(Spirit Ritual on Saturday is already planned.)

 Workshop Venues are primarily outdoors in pavilions with some seating.
 Participants usually bring camp chairs to workshops.
 Electric is available at some outdoor pavilions for the workshop but should be requested in the application.
 There is one inside workshop venue (The Studio) with tables, chairs, projection screen and kitchen.
 It is typically used for arts or crafts workshops.
 Typical workshops are attended by 15-20 participants.